freek29/firstproject/README.md

 # firstproject
-repository contains my first ever project
+ This repository contains my first ever project on git .